Lawrence Herman, DMSc, MPA, PA-C

 Conclusion: Sleep disturbances are common in infancy but, if persistent throughout childhood, can be associated with physical and mental health consequences.
 Extinction, or “cry it out,” is commonly recommended in primary care, but often not well received by parents, so there is a need for new recommendations that are both safe and effective.
 Graduated extinction appears to be a safe and effective alternative to extinction for treating infant sleep disturbances, but more updated, higher-quality research is needed to better determine its efficacy.

 Martin AE.
 Graduated Extinction as a Behavioral Intervention for Infant Sleep Disturbances.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).